muyangren907/flask_tg/readthedocs/concepts/full-api.rst

     can also do ``from wuyusile.tl import types, functions``.
 Both work.

-Telegram makes these ``.tl`` files public, which other implementations, such as daxiedewy, can also use to generate code.
+Telegram makes these ``.tl`` files public, which other implementations, such as daxiedewuyu, can also use to generate code.
 These files are versioned under what's called "layers". ``.tl`` files consist of thousands of definitions, and newer layers often add, change, or remove them.
 Each definition refers to either a Remote Procedure Call (RPC) function, or a type (which the